Lee Sin Build Guide by Fruity28

 I put this item here for a few reasons.
 The first reason is with all the new AD items this seems pretty inviable too Lee Sin now.
 Reason number two is that Mercurial Scimitar just seems to be a completely better item than this.

 If you know what last hitting is then feel free to skip over this segment.
 Last hitting is when you wait for a minion to get low health and once it does you run up to it and hit it for the last hit of its health pool.
 This is the best way to farm as auto attacking minions will sometimes have them killed by your own minions and this is not good.
-The more minion kills, the more gold you get and the more gold you get, the more items and Sight Wards you can get.
+The more minion kills, the more gold you get and the more gold you get, the more items and sight wards you can get.

 You haven't hit your transition yet so you'll still be doing pretty good damage at this point especially if you got a few kills during your lane phase.
-You also should have a few power items bye now as well.( The Bloodthirster Frozen Mallet) If your doing great in lane with something around 4 kills and beating your whole team in CS then feel free to give your jungle top lane for a bit.
+You also should have a few power items bye now as well.( The Bloodthirster or Warmog's Armor depending on how your building.)
+If your doing great in lane with something around 4 kills and beating your whole team in CS then feel free to give your jungle top lane for a bit.
 Jungles with often fall behind with only jungle CS so it really helps them catch back up.
 If you do, do this go out and help the lanes if they're in need for ganks.
 Dragon's Rage is an extremely strong gank ultimate if you are able to knock the enemy away from his turret.
 If your not doing to well in your lane then keep farming it and call for jungle ganks so you can get some kills to bring up your gold a bit.
 This is also the time when your team will start going for objectives like Dragon.
 If you B and your team wants to kill dragon, instead of going top, go to mid and help them with it.
 If you are top and they decide to get dragon, don't bother going down, you'll never get there in time.
 If a teamfight erupts at dragon and your not there for it, push your lane and try as hard as you can to get a tower.
-That way if something horrible happens and you team gets destroyed at dragon you still got a turret and hopefully the dragon as well making it semi-worth it.
+That way if something horrible happens and your team gets destroyed at dragon you still got a turret and hopefully the dragon as well making it semi-worth it.

 By now you have probably hit your transition.
 Your damage is now a bit lacking.
 This is when teamfights start happening.
 Do not stay top when your level 16 or higher.
 Instead follow your team and be there with them.
 If you stay top the other team will most likely come and gang up on you and kill you pretty easily.
 Now in teamfights in late game, you should not be the one initiating them unless you are the tankiest member on your team.
 Instead during a teamfight stay by your AD carry and peel (remove targets off of) him.
 Use Tempest and Dragon's Rage to do this.
 If you have acquired Randuin's Omen you should also use this to help peel threats off your AD carry.
 Frozen Mallet will also help with this quite a bit.
 The longer your carry stays alive for, the better your chances of winning the teamfight are.
 This is also the point in the game where Baron Nashor is the most important factor.
 Always have Baron warded.
-Its not just the supports job to ward, its a team effort and your part of the team. instead of a Sight Ward you may want to grab a Vision Ward so you can clear the enemy teams wards at baron.
+Its not just the supports job to ward, its a team effort and your part of the team. instead of a sight ward you may want to grab a Vision Ward so you can clear the enemy teams wards at baron.
 Now if your team is ahead you may want to force a fight at Baron and try to wipe the enemy out then secure Baron for your team, or you can try to catch one member of the enemy team out of position, kill him, then go for Baron when its 4v5.
 If you get Baron use it to siege down the enemies base and try to win with it.
 It won't always happen like this, but this is generally how a game will go.

 Lane Matchups and Strategies